monatis/mobilenetv2-tf2/readme.md

 MobileNetV2  is still one of the most efficient architectures for image classification.
 Considering that TensorFlow 2.0 has already hit version beta1, I think that a flexible and reusable implementation of MobileNetV2 in TF 2.0 might be useful for practitioners.

+## Implementation

+I  implemented a running mean and standard deviation calculation with [Welford algorithm](https://www.johndcook.com/blog/standard_deviation/), which eliminates the problem of loading the whole dataset into the memory. `Normalizer` class, calculating the mean and standard deviation, is also used as a `preprocessing_function` argument to `tf.keras.preprocessing.image.ImageDataGenerator`.

 ## Install

 1. `conda create -n mobilenetv2 python=3.6.8`